MapColonies/vector-tiles-rasterizer/example/README.md

-# instructions for running the vector-tiles-rasterizer
+# vector-tiles-rasterizer example

-before running the server we must provide a compatible environment,
+before running the server we must provide a compatible environment to serve the vector-tiles and fonts,

-1. serve vector-tiles, we'll use the docker image of `tileserver-gl` for simplicity
+1. to serve vector-tiles and fonts, we'll use the docker image of `tileserver-gl` for simplicity

 ```docker
 docker run --rm -it --network host -p 8080:80 -u 0 maptiler/tileserver-gl
 ```

-the image will download mbtiles sample data of zurich and will serve the vector tiles on port 80
+the image will download mbtiles sample data of zurich and will serve the data on port 80

 2. clone the repository
 ```sh